ZhiZe-ZG/XenoWorld/DesignPrinciple.md

 For example, a single door could be represented by two trapdoors stacked vertically.
 A pair of doors would therefore require four trapdoors.

+On the other hand, there is also no smaller blocks in a block.

 ## Principles of Mechanics related to Multiblock Structures

 When designing Mechanics related  to multiblock structures, each block should contribute meaningfully to the overall functionality.